andrewcodes404/rethink2020/README.md

 ### on setup

- `./gulpfile`
+ `wp-content/themes/ac404/tasks/gulpfile.js`

-change this to your local url
+change this to use your local url

 ``` js
 function serve() {